 The differential diagnoses listed here are not exhaustive.

-- Acute mania is considered a psychiatric emergency and requires immediate management.
+Acute mania is a psychiatric emergency that requires immediate management.

 Long-term maintenance treatment

 - Indications: Consider for all patients, particularly those with a history of one or more manic episodes.

 - Nonpharmacological interventions: an essential part of long-term management associated with better outcomes